 Participants in UK tax-advantaged plans may benefit from increased potential tax relief if the conditions for capital gains tax treatment are met.

 Electric vehicles: from 1 April 2018, there will be no benefit-in-kind charge on electricity that employers provide to charge employees’ electric vehicles.

 Late Submission Penalties and Late Payment Interest: proposals to reform the penalty system for late or missing tax returns, adopting a new points-based approach.
 The government will also consult on whether to simplify and harmonise penalties and interest due on late payments and repayments.

 Measures previously proposed but have been postponed or withdrawn:

-- Increase in Class 4 NICs: Plans to increase the rate of Class 4 NICs paid by some self-employed were abandoned shortly after being announced and have not been revived.
+Increase in Class 4 NICs: plans to increase the rate of Class 4 NICs paid by some self-employed individuals were abandoned shortly after being announced and have not been revived.

 The Chancellor continues to focus on a commitment to tackle tax avoidance and has promised additional resources to the tax authorities to address this.
 Incentive arrangements which have been structured with tax planning in mind, should be kept under review to ensure that, if scrutinised, they can be shown to be compliant.

 If you want to discuss any of the points above or want help with your UK plans, we are always happy to discuss your objectives and help you meet them in the best way, so please do contact us.